duckietown/docs-brown/book/doc-sky/70-localization-slam-project/10-local-background.md

 # Localization Background {#localization-slam-localization-background status=ready}

 ## Bayes Filter
 Monte Carlo Localization is a type of Bayes filter.
-You'll remember the general Bayes Filter algorithm from the UKF project earlier in the course, but an overview is reproduced here for your convenience.
+You'll remember the general Bayes Filter algorithm from the UKF project earlier in the course.
+This material is also covered in the EdX lectures for the class, which also contains mathematical derivations for the filter.

 The Bayes Filter incorporates information available to the robot at each point in time to produce an accurate estimate of the robot's position.
 Its core idea is to take advantage of data from two sources: the controls given to the robot and the measurements detected by the robot's sensors.